 The downside of any mining pool is trust.
 Are the pool managers making the correct decisions when upgrading the network, and can they be trusted with doling out the rewards?

-As a result, choosing between a mining pool or mining solo requires some thought in the bigger picture of how to mine Ethereum.
+As a result, choosing between a mining pool or mining solo requires some thought into the bigger picture.

 How To Mine Ethereum

 Why Should You Mine Ethereum?

 People mine cryptocurrencies to earn a reward.
 The process of receiving rewards for verifying blocks on the blockchain can be profitable if the value of a coin like ether increases.
 Also, developers pay miners gas fees (Ether) to verify applications.

 Of course, miners use lots of computing power in the process, and this raises their energy bills.
 This is mostly true if a miner builds their mining rig at home.

 Getting started with how to mine Ethereum begins with choosing the correct hardware.
 Miners in the past could only mine it using a GPU, but now some ASICs can mine Ethereum.
 That said, ASIC miners do not offer many performance improvements over GPU mining for Ethereum.

 Miners could also use an FPGA device, but they are more expensive than GPUs and more complex.
 Furthermore, similar to ASICs, they do not provide any major performance improvements over GPU mining.